-Ziv and Lempel, in their seminal paper of 1977 [12], described their contribution as follows "[...] universal coding scheme which can be applied to any discrete source and whose performance is comparable to certain optimal fixed code book scheme designed for completely specified sources [...]".
+Ziv and Lempel, in their seminal paper of 1977 [11], described their contribution as follows "[...] universal coding scheme which can be applied to any discrete source and whose performance is comparable to certain optimal fixed code book scheme designed for completely specified sources [...]".
 They key expression is "comparable to [...] fixed code book scheme designed for completely specified sources", because the authors compare to previously designed statistical compressors, such as Huffman and Arithmetic, for which a statistical characterization of the source was necessary.
-Conversely, dictionary-based compressors waive this characterization which is derived implicitly by observing substring repetitiveness via a fully syntactic approach.

-[©] Paolo Ferragina, 2009-2012
+© Paolo Ferragina, 2009-2014 11-1